$B$-jet fragmentation with $B^{\pm} \to J/\psi K^{\pm}$ decays in $\sqrt{s} = 13$ TeV $pp$ collisions at LHCb: Summary

 \section{Summary}

-The transverse momentum dependent and collinear jet fragmentation functions, as well as the radial profile with respect to the jet axis have been measured for $\Bpm$ hadrons in jets in $\sqs = 13\tev$ $pp$ collisions by the LHCb collaboration.
+The transverse momentum dependent and collinear jet fragmentation functions, as well as the radial profile with respect to the jet axis have been measured for $\Bpm$ hadrons in jets in $\sqs = 13\tev$ $pp$ collisions by the LHCb Collaboration.
 The $\Bpm$ mesons are reconstructed through the $\jpsi (\to \mup \mun) \Kpm$ decay channel and clustered into anti-$k_{t}$ jets with a resolution parameter of $R = 0.5$.
 This measurement provides useful input to global analyses of $\Bpm$ fragmentation, for which the collinear jet fragmentation function has also been measured by ATLAS~\cite{ATLAS_Bfrag} in a complementary \ptj and $\eta_{\rm jet}$ region, in particular for better constraining the contribution from gluon-fragmentation process $g \to \Bpm$.
-The results for the collinear jet fragmentation function as well as the radial profile show that \pythia tends to overpredict isolated production of $\Bpm$ mesons, in particular as \ptj increases, suggesting a scale-dependent contribution from heavy flavor production in the parton shower.
+The results for the collinear jet fragmentation function as well as the radial profile show that \pythia tends to overpredict isolated production of $\Bpm$ mesons, in particular as \ptj increases, suggesting a scale-dependent contribution from heavy-flavor production in the parton shower.
+Further investigation and comparison of JFFs for different beauty and charm mesons and baryons as a function of \ptj will help shed light on contributions from in-shower heavy-flavor production.
 In addition, the TMD JFF as well as the other joint distributions $(z, r)$ and $(\jt, r)$ for $\Bpm$ mesons are reported for the first time.
 This complements a growing body of work for jet fragmentation functions of different hadronic species, allowing for an understanding of the mass dependence of the fragmentation process.
-In addition, together with recent measurements of JFFs for charged particles in heavy flavor tagged jets~\cite{LHCb-PAPER-2025-038}, the Lund Jet Plane for \Bpm jets~\cite{LHCb-PAPER-2025-010}, and the jet mass for \Bpm jets~\cite{LHCb-PAPER-2025-009}, a more complete picture of the parton-to-jet transition for heavy flavor jets emerges.
+In addition, together with recent measurements of JFFs for charged particles in heavy-flavor tagged jets~\cite{LHCb-PAPER-2025-038}, the Lund Jet Plane for \Bpm jets~\cite{LHCb-PAPER-2025-010}, and the jet mass for \Bpm jets~\cite{LHCb-PAPER-2025-009}, a more complete picture of the parton-to-jet transition for heavy-flavor jets emerges.